Junior Earns Honor After Placing Fifth At The Beach Invite

-Ryan Orner is entering his second season as the head coach of the Xavier men's and women's cross country and track and field teams.
+Ryan Orner is entering his third season as the head coach of the Xavier men's and women's cross country and track and field teams.

 He came to Xavier after spending the spring of 2012 at University of Cincinnati as an assistant coach of the Bearcats' men's and women's track and field teams.
 His major responsibility was with the development of middle through long distance runners.